-The Veterans Affairs needed to start preparing for how best to govern their growing portfolio of APIs.
-So we delivered them a minimum viable product (MVP) of an API Scorecard governance tool.
+The Veterans Affairs (VA) needed to start preparing for how best to govern their growing portfolio of APIs.
+So we built them a minimum viable product (MVP) of an API Scorecard governance tool.

 The VA recently launched an initiative called API Platform Management.
 The purpose of this new enterprise-wide program is to transform how the VA shares digital services through APIs.
 Success requires good API governance, so VA leaders hypothesized that creating an API Scorecard tool for use by teams and management could help with: